benoitvallon/benoitvallon.github.io/_posts/2015-12-29-gradients-in-d3-graphs.md

 darkTitle:  true
 ---

-# Gradients in D3 Graphs
+# Gradients in D3 graphs

 When I worked on my [Air Colors app](http://www.air-colors.io/) a few months ago I had to implement some D3 graphs with the particularity of having gradients.